 Activation and evolution of non-conventional T cells

-Non-conventional T cells bridge adaptive and innate immune system.
+Most T cells carry an ab T cell antigen receptor (abTCR) and recognize complexes of (foreign) peptides and polymorphic MHC class I or II molecules.
+Like most B cells they are part of the adaptive immune system.
+Quite differently, non-conventional T cells bridge adaptive and innate immune system.
 Their T cell antigen receptors (TCR) do not recognize pathogen-specific antigens but disease associated molecular patterns.
-Our focus lies on mechanisms and evolution of their antigen-recognition and the activation of such cells.
+Our research focus lies on mechanisms and evolution of their antigen-recognition and the activation of such cells.

 Evolution, antigen recognition and activation of Vγ9Vδ2 T cells